 You can’t improve on something if you don’t know what it is you are improving on in the first place.
 To determine how effective your current internal communications efforts are, you’ll need to understand what metrics are currently being used within your organization to determine success, if any, and what the current numbers are.

-If there are no current internal communication metrics in place, you’ll want to set some and gather data.
+If there are no current internal communication metrics or communication KPIs in place, you’ll want to set some and gather data.
 This may include using analytics tools, gathering qualitative and quantitative data, analyzing cohorts within your organization and benchmarking your results.

 Look at the internal communication channels you are using and determine what quantitative data can be gathered from these sources.
 Internal communication KPI examples may include:

-Engaging employees with focus groups, face-to-face consultations and delivering surveys where they can provide their answers are examples of qualitative data that you can collect.
+Engaging employees with focus groups, face-to-face consultations and delivering surveys where they can provide their answers are examples of qualitative data that you can collect and evaluate against your communication KPIs.

-Qualitative data is subjective, but can give a good indication of morale and whether or not the information is being successfully delivered.
+Qualitative data is subjective, but is useful in communication metrics as it can give a good indication of morale and whether or not the information is being successfully delivered.

-As a measurement tool, qualitative data can be useful… but should be noted that it is a snapshot of how members of the workforce were feeling on a particular day and may not be reflective of their overall attitude, and their words may not even match the actions that they take out.
+As an internal communication measurement tool, qualitative data can be useful… but should be noted that it is a snapshot of how members of the workforce were feeling on a particular day and may not be reflective of their overall attitude, and their words may not even match the actions that they take out.

 For example, an employee may say in an interview they would like it if the CEO communicated more with staff, but may never actually read any CEO updates that are emailed.